Thorpe Marsh Nature Reserve: Nature reserve (1980–present)

+West Mere Hide, which overlooked Thorpe Mere, was destroyed by arson on 28 June 2024.

 Flora

 Thorpe Marsh is home to a variety of plant species.
 Woodland tree species surrounding the mere include:

 Other, smaller plant species may be found on the reserve's middle-age ridge-and-furrow corrugations, including but not limited to:

 Lepidoptera

 Lepidoptera species counts are frequently recorded at Thorpe Marsh by volunteer wardens in transects.
 The reserve is home to 21 species of butterfly, with meadow brown being the most frequently-recorded, and small heath being the least frequently-recorded.
+Over 100 species of moth have been recorded at the reserve, the most common of which is the garden grass-veneer.

 The most successful species between 2016 and 2021 at the reserve were small tortoiseshell (+200%), peacock (+13%) and meadow brown (+6%), whilst the least successful were brimstone (−86%), small skipper (−71%) and common blue (−57%).

-The most successful year for lepidoptera since 2016 was 2019 with a total of 2,870 individuals recorded, whilst the least successful year was 2018 with a total of 1,790 individuals recorded.
+The most successful year for butterflies since 2002 was 2013 with a total of 4883 individuals recorded, whilst the least successful year was 2009 with a total of 435 individuals recorded.
+On average, 2130 butterflies are recorded per year.
+In total, the most frequently-recorded species since 2002 have been:

+The least frequently-recorded species since 2002 have been:

-Lepidoptera recorded at the reserve include:
+Other butterflies recorded at the reserve include:

+Thorpe Marsh is among the best locations in south and south-west Yorkshire for the observation of Purple hairstreaks amongst the mature oaks along the main embankment.
+231 were recorded on 16 July 2019 (second-highest count in Yorkshire for 2019), 191 on 22 July 2019, 98 on 24 July 2020, and 226 on 19 July 2021.

 The first species of the lepidoptera order to be officially recorded at Thorpe Marsh was a Scorched Wing Moth on 1 January 1973.